AppDaemon/appdaemon/docs/APPGUIDE.rst

 To configure this dependency tracking, it is first necessary to define which modules are going to be tracked.
 This is done in any apps.yaml file.

 To do this, we create an entry for the global module as if it were an app, but instead of specifying a class, we add ``global: true`` to the description:

 .. code:: yaml

     my_global_module:
-        module: globals.py
+        module: globals
         global: true

 This means that the file ``globals.py`` anywhere within the apps directory hierarchy is marked as a global module.
 Any App may simply import ``globals`` and use its variables and functions.
 Marking multiple modules as global can be achieved creating an entry for each module:

 .. code:: yaml

     my_global_module:
-        module: globals.py
+        module: globals
         global: true
     my_other_global_module:
-        module: other_globals.py
+        module: other_globals
         global: true

 Once we have marked the global modules, the next step is to configure any apps that are dependant upon them.
 This is done by adding them to the standard  ``dependencies`` field to the App description, e.g.: